sentairanger/Dual-Robot-Guizero-Control/README.md

 Here is the list of supplies I used:

-* My robot Torvalds (I used this robot from previous projects in my other GitHub Repos)
+* My robot Torvalds (I used this robot from previous projects in my other GitHub Repos).
+Materials list found on `torvalds_materials.txt` file.
 * My robot Linus: The list of materials can be found on the `linus_materials.txt`file
 * A PC to control both robots (In my initial tests I used my Acer Aspire One 725 but moved to my Raspberry Pi 4)